EyMaddis/craftingstore.net/README.md

 * edit each file that contains the phrase 'edited for github', for example config/config.inc.php
 * create a wildcard subdomain (in our case: *.craftingstore.net) leading to the root directory of the web application
 * (create secure.yourdomain.com leading to the root of the web app) - probably not necessary due to the last step
+* you should be able to go to secure.yourdomain.com or secure.yourdomain.com/megaadmin to log in and play around

 PHP.ini Settings:
 =================